-Payroll and Personnel Agreed-Upon Procedure Results Managements' Response 16 Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
+Payroll and Personnel Agreed-Upon Procedure Results Managements' Response 17 Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
 Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.
-The Entity provided a listing of employees, related salaries, and personnel files, and provided representations as to their completeness.
-The results did not include findings or criticisms.
-17 Randomly select one pay period during the fiscal period.
+The Clerk of Court Provided a listing of all employees and represented that the listing is complete.
+Five employees were randomly selected.
+The results did not include findings or criticism.
+18 Randomly select one pay period during the fiscal period.
 For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: a.
-Observe that all selected employees officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-All selected employees documented their daily attendance and leave.
-The results did not include findings or criticisms. b.
+Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
+The employees of the Clerk of Court have time sheets that document their attendance The results did not include findings or criticism. b.
 Observe that supervisors approved the attendance and leave of the selected employees/officials.
-Supervisor's approval of attendance and leave was documented.
-The results did not include findings or criticisms. c.
+Leave is approved by department heads.
+The results did not include findings or criticism. c.
 Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.
-The Entity's cumulative pay records reflected the leave accrued or taken by the selected employees.
-The results did not include findings or criticisms.
-18 Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
-Randomly select two employees/officials, obtain related documentation of the hours and pay rates used in management's termination Management provided the listing, and represented that it was complete.
-The selected employees who received termination payments were paid only for their accumulated leave, at their approved rates of pay.
-The results did not include findings or criticisms.
+The Clerk of Court has a cumulative leave record on time sheets that reflect leave accrued and taken during the year.
+The results did not include findings or criticism.
+19 Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees/officials, obtain related documentation of the hours and pay rates used in management's termination Leave paid agreed to the cumulative leave due at termination and the pay rate was supported by the personnel file.
+The results did not include findings or criticism.